grcmupc/portrait/O1/README.md

 **/Sample_data/** includes sample NETCONF xml configurations of the *rRRMPolicyDedicatedRatio per S-NSSAI* and PM files.

-**/Testing/** includes the docker-compose of a O-DU simulator used for testing the SFTP and NETCONF client codes.
+**/Testing/** includes the O-DU simulator used for testing the SFTP and NETCONF client codes.